 I switched to using Ubuntu 17.10 about two weeks ago.
 So far it’s been a surprisingly good experience.
-This is is the first time I’ve use Ubuntu proper in years.
-I’ve used Kubuntu and Ubuntu MATE, but I never was a fan of the Unity desktop.
+This is the first time I’ve use Ubuntu proper in years.
+I’ve used Kubuntu and Ubuntu MATE, but I was never a fan of the Unity desktop.
 When I heard Canonical was bringing Ubuntu back into the GNOME fold, I had to try it.
 I’ve had an interesting relationship with the GNOME desktop depending on the distribution.
 Due to a lack of consistency in performance, I stopped using GNOME, turning to Ubuntu MATE on my desktop and Antergos with KDE on my laptop.

 Now, I would recommend no one to use Ubuntu 17.10 as your daily driver unless you understand that THINGS WILL BREAK.
 Seriously.
 I’ve had things not go as plan on this journey; but there have been more positives than negatives so I keep moving forward.
 Besides, I like helping where I can by reporting bugs and writing about my experiences using the operating system.
 If you’re going to use it in a production environment, then you’re as crazy as I am.
 Awesome!